-The evaluation of the onboarded vs. offloaded networking approaches was performed on 4 nodes of the Teller cluster at Sandia National Laboratories.
-Each node has a 3.8 GHz AMD Fusion APU, 16 GB of memory, and Linux kernel version 2.6.32 (RHEL 6).
-For onload experiments, we installed a QLogic 4X QDR InfiniBand HCA in each node, while we used a Mellanox ConnectX-3 4X QDR InfiniBand HCA for offload experiments.
-In both onload and offload cases, a Qlogic 12200 36-port InfiniBand switch connected the InfiniBand HCAs.
-The APU has CPU and GPU components; we used only the CPU.
+The evaluation of the onloaded vs. offloaded networking approaches was performed on 4 nodes of a cluster.
+Nodes in this cluster each have a 3.8 GHz AMD Fusion APU, 16 GB of memory, and run Linux kernel version 2.6.32 (RHEL 6).
+For onloaded experiments, we installed a QLogic 4X QDR InfiniBand HCA in each node, while we used a Mellanox ConnectX-3 4X QDR InfiniBand HCA for offloaded experiments.
+In both onloaded and offloaded cases, a Qlogic 12200 36-port InfiniBand switch connected the InfiniBand HCAs.

-Power measurements for the experiments were collected using the PowerInsight measurement system installed in the cluster.
-PowerInsight is an out-of-band measurement device that collects fine grained samples for multiple system components through the use of a mother measurement board and risers on system components.
+Power measurements for the experiments were collected using a power measurement device installed in the cluster.
+This power measurement system is an out-of-band measurement device that collects fine grained samples for multiple system components through the use of a mother measurement board and risers on system components.
 They enable the inline reading of system power on a per component basis without impacting the performance or power consumption of the node.
-The components PowerInsight measures include CPU, memory, motherboard, network cards, and fans.
-All power information output by PowerInsight uses a separate out-of-band network to deliver the information to a central collection node that was not participating in the testing.
-Further detailed information on the PowerInsight devices can be found in [26].
+All power information output by the device used a separate out-of-band network to deliver the information to a central collection node that was not participating in the testing.
+Further detailed information on these devices can be found in [5].